icpc/ccs-specs/Contest_API.md

 * A PUT, PATCH, or DELETE on an award that doesn't exist.
 * A POST or PUT that is missing one of the required attributes (`citation` and `team_ids`).
 * A PATCH that contains an invalid attribute (e.g. null `citation` or `team_ids`).
-* A PUT, PATCH, or DELETE that includes an award id that don't match the id in the url.
+* A PUT, PATCH, or DELETE that includes an award id that doesn't match the id in the url.
 * A POST, PUT, PATCH, or DELETE on an award id that the server is configured to manage exclusively.

 #### Example